 This brochure provides information about the qualifications and business practices of Texas Elite Advisory, LLC DBA American Elite Advisory.
 If you have any questions about the contents of this brochure, please email us here.
 The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.

 Although American Elite Advisory may use the title “Registered Investment Adviser,” the use of such term does not imply any certain level of skill or training.

 ITEM 2 - MATERIAL CHANGES

 The last annual update was on March 24, 2022.
-No material changes have occurred since that update.
+The following material changes have occurred since that update: